UN warns Switzerland over draft anti-terrorism law

 Concerns raised

 The UN letter fears that the law would lead to considerable violations of human and fundamental rights.
-In its present form, the law is not compatible with the European Convention on Human Rights, nor with the UN’s Convention on the Rights of the Child, the authors say.
+In its present form, the law is not compatible with the European Convention on Human Rights, nor with the UN’s Convention on the Rights of the Child, the authors say, according to SonntagsBlick.
+The letter added that the law was formulated in an imprecise way, which could lead to the arbitrary deprivation of liberty, the newspaper added.

 In mid May the Council of Europe’s Commissioner for Human Rights made her concerns about the draft law clear in a separate letterexternal link.
 In it, she invited “parliamentarians to review the draft Federal Law on Police Counterterrorism Measures in order to ensure that all human rights standards are respected”.

-Further criticism has come from Amnesty International which earlier this year condemned the laws as “draconianexternal link”.
+Further criticism has come from Amnesty International which earlier this year condemned the law as “draconianexternal link”.

 SonntagsBlick/Keystone.SDA/swissinfo.ch/ilj